Tokyo Travel Tips From Local Japanese Experts

 3. Take some time to study the rail system before arriving in Tokyo.

-It is very comprehensive system but can be confusing.
+It is a very comprehensive

 4. People are very quiet on subways and trains in Japan.